kuhlman-labs/repo-ruleset-bot/README.md

 - **server**:
   - `address`: The address where the server will run.
   - `port`: The port on which the server will listen.
-- **ruleset**: The path to the JSON file containing the ruleset configuration.
 - **github**:
   - **app**:
     - `v3_api_url`: The URL for the GitHub v3 API.